Crikvenica seafront promenade and beach on the Kvarner Riviera

 Vinodol Valley

-The Vinodol — meaning "wine valley" — stretches inland from Crikvenica through a landscape of limestone hills, vineyards and medieval villages.
-The valley is a stronghold of Croatian Glagolitic tradition and home to the famous Vinodol Codex, one of the oldest Croatian legal documents, dating from 1288.
+The Vinodol, meaning wine valley, stretches inland from Crikvenica through limestone hills, vineyards and medieval villages.
+It is a stronghold of Croatian Glagolitic tradition and home to the Vinodol Codex, one of the oldest Croatian legal documents, dating from 1288.

-A network of marked walking and cycling trails connects Crikvenica to the hilltop village of Bribir, the ruins of Grižane fortress, and the tranquil town of Novi Vinodolski to the south.
+Marked walking and cycling trails connect Crikvenica to Bribir, the ruins of Grižane fortress and Novi Vinodolski to the south.
 Routes range from easy coastal walks to longer hill climbs with panoramic views.

-Crikvenica's central Kvarner location makes it an ideal base for day trips into the Velebit mountain range, the forested highlands of Gorski Kotar, and Plitvice Lakes National Park — all reachable within 90 minutes.
+Crikvenica's central Kvarner location makes it a practical base for day trips into the Velebit mountains, the forested highlands of Gorski Kotar and Plitvice Lakes National Park.

 Highlights